jawj/mtwist/README.md

 * Is tested against the original C implementation
 * Includes TypeScript types

 The Mersenne Twister is not a cutting-edge PRNG.
 It is not cryptographically secure.
-But it is very widely used, being the [default PRNG for Excel, R, Python, Ruby and others](https://en.wikipedia.org/wiki/Mersenne_Twister#Applications).
+It is very widely used, being the [default PRNG for Excel, R, Python, Ruby and others](https://en.wikipedia.org/wiki/Mersenne_Twister#Applications).
+It is not without [flaws](https://arxiv.org/abs/1910.06437).

 ## Why would I use this?